fhildeb/lukso-node-guide/3-system-setup/06-firewall-config.md

 ### 3.6.2 Enable SSH Connection

 If you allow for just the port number, both TCP and UDP protocols will be possible.
-However, the User Datagram Protocol is a connectionless protocol.
+However, the User Datagram Protocol is connectionless.
 It offers faster data transmission but does not guarantee reliable, ordered, or error-checked delivery.

 #### TCP Forcing

-For SSH connections, it is recommended to only allow TCP.
-SSH uses the TCP protocol for its connections because it relies on a reliable and error-checked data transmission.
-Therefore, TCP is more secure and appropriate for SSH connections, instead of leaving the port open to all protocols.
+For SSH connections, it is recommended only to allow TCP.
+SSH uses the TCP protocol for its connections because it relies on reliable and error-checked data transmission.
+Therefore, TCP is more secure and appropriate for SSH connections instead of leaving the port open to all protocols.

-We use UFW to allow SSH connections and make sure to change `<desired-port-number>` to your actual port.
+We use UFW to allow SSH connections and change `<desired-port-number>` to your port.

 ```sh
 sudo ufw allow <desired-port-number>/tcp